Anthropometric Measurements as Predictors of Low Birth Weight Among Tanzanian Neonates: A Hospital-Based Study

 Distribution

-spironolactone is highly protein-bound (more than 90%) and distributes throughout the body, including the liver, kidneys, and heart.
-It can also cross the blood-brain barrier and the placenta.
+Spironolactone is protein-bound (more than 90%).
+It circulates in the body like liver, kidney, and heart.
+It can cross the blood brain barrier and placenta.

 Metabolism